bakkeby/choosing-a-sync-service-under-linux/README.md

 What turned out to be a major blocker for me was performance.
 Granted it will inevitably take more time to do things properly (secure, encrypted, zero knowledge) and I don't need my syncs to be blazingly fast.
 The problem was that I had used SpiderOak as a backup service for years and had ended up using something like 5TB of storage space.
 This means that if I wanted to set up SpiderOak on a new installation I had to go through a two-hour syndication process.
 In terms of sync it could take 5-10 minutes for a new or changed file to be updated on other sync endpoints.
 The syndication process also resulted in it being very time consuming to delete / purge data in a desperate attempt to try to free up disk space and improve performance.

 In the end my impression is that SpiderOak was designed with backup in mind and that the sync service was more of an afterthought.
 The performance issues that I encountered are exceptional and should not be a deterrent for trying this service out.
 I have a lot of respect for what they have accomplished in terms of security and privacy.
-My only recommendation in hindsight is that it would be better use SpiderOak as a dedicated backup or as a dedicated sync service.
+My only recommendation in hindsight is that it would be better use SpiderOak either as a dedicated backup or as a dedicated sync service.
 In my opinion they could very well have made two different applications / services out of it rather than having two in one.

 While there is no symlink support at the very least the service just ignores them, which is something that I could live with.